 INTRODUCTION

-A “module” is the generic term to be used to describe a printed circuit board (PCB), multi-chip module (MCM), stacked die, interposer, or substrate which can contain components or modules, and which can connect to another board or module through a set of user visible pins.
-The electrical connectivity of such a board or module level component is referred to as an “Electrical Module Description”.
-For the purposes of the rest of this section, module shall mean PCB, MCM, stacked die, interposer, substrate or similar methods of making connections between EMD Models.
+“Module” is a generic term describing a printed circuit board (PCB), multi-chip module (MCM), stacked die component, interposer, or substrate which can contain components or other modules, and which can connect to another board or module through a set of user-visible pins.
+The electrical connectivity of such a board or module-level component is described through an “Electrical Module Description”.
+An [EMD Model] defines an interconnect model between the external pin(s) of the module and the pins of the designators in the module.
+A designator is either an IBIS .ibs or an EMD .emd file.

+For the purposes of the rest of this section, “module” shall mean PCB, MCM, stacked die, interposer, substrate or similar structure connecting EMD Models.

 For example, a DIMM module is a module level component that is used to attach several DRAM components on the PCB to another module through edge connector pins.
 An Electrical Module Description file (a .emd file) is defined to describe the connections of a module level component between the module pins and its components on the module.

-An [EMD Model] defines an interconnect model between the external pin(s) of the module and the pins of the designators in the module.
-A designator is either an IBIS .ibs or an EMD .emd file.

 Pins in the EMD Pin List and the Designator Pin List that have the same signal_name are connected.
 It will be common for EMD files to be generated automatically from CAD layout databases.
 Each pin in a CAD database has a CAD net, and when two pins have the same CAD net, they are connected.
 Normally the signal_name of EMD pins and designator pins will be the same as their CAD net in the layout database.
 An exception to this is when there are series terminations and parallel terminations.
 In this case the model maker can choose to either: